cns-iu/katy/content/service/readme.md

-In her efforts to give back to the greater data and visualization community, she serves on:
+In her efforts to give back to the greater data and visualization community, Katy Börner:

-  * Committees at Indiana University
+  * Serves on diverse committees at Indiana University.
-  * The Accelerating Behavioral Science Through Ontology Development and Use ad hoc committee of the National Academies of Sciences, Engineering, and Medicine
+  * Is a member of the *Accelerating Behavioral Science Through Ontology Development and Use* ad hoc committee of the National Academies of Sciences, Engineering, and Medicine
-  * And has previously served as a board member of Elsevier's Bibliometrics Research Program and on the Board on Global Science and Technology at The National Academies.
+  * Has previously served as a board member of Elsevier's Bibliometrics Research Program, the Board on Global Science and Technology at The National Academies, and other committees.